iyer-karthik/Insight-project/README.md

 ![Survival](images/Modified_survival_curve_random_loan.png)

-*Using the probability of survival allows us to compute expected lifetime which can be used to calculate expected returns*.
+*Using the probability of survival allows us to compute expected number of payments which can be used to calculate expected returns*.

-For instance, this is a code snippet which computes internal rate of return which can be used to calculate the annual expected return.
+For instance, this is a code snippet which computes internal rate of return.

 ```python
 MAX_LOG_RATE = 1e3